mimiMonads/vixenyPluginImplementation/readme.md

 # Exploring GlobalOptions

-Due to the polymorphic nature of Vixeny, we don't know what was the nname of our plugin, but using symbol we va infer it
+Understanding the polymorphic nature of Vixeny can be challenging.
+However, with the use of symbols, we can infer the name of our plugin:

 ```ts
 /**